firesidefiction/firesidefiction.github.io/_posts/2017-08-22-three-laws.md

 The video recording of Mr. Won’s office was awful compared to the laser-sharp hologram Susan had walked through earlier: flattened color, grainy resolution, and worst of all no audio whatsoever.
 It was the spiritual twin of the security room itself with its taped-together vinyl office chairs and dull steel desks.

-Susan skipped backwards through hours of Iris sitting peacably, waiting for sunrise with Mr. Won dead at her feet.
+Susan skipped backwards through hours of Iris sitting peaceably, waiting for sunrise with Mr. Won dead at her feet.
 Iris sat motionless through the night, animated only by the subtle adjustments that made it look like she took breath and shifted her weight.
 The video broke into a whirl of indistinct motion, and then Iris stood in the corner, hands folded neatly in front of her, as Mr. Won paced and spoke on the phone.

 The whirl.
 That was the moment Susan needed.
 She stepped through the video one frame at a time. *Mr. Won gesturing, beaming widely.
 Mr. Won laughing.
 He nods emphatically.
 He steps to his desk, pulls out his tablet.
 He swipes across the screen and then—*